chinmoyT/CSV-Importer/README.md

 # CSV-Importer
-A CSV importer for google sheets made with appscript and html Here is a screenshot
+A CSV importer for google sheets made with Apps Script and HTML.
 ![screenshot](photo.png)